adlnet/xAPI-Spec/xAPI-Communication.md

 * When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS SHOULD assume a Content-Transfer-Encoding of binary for attachment parts.
 * An LRS MAY reject (batches of) Statements that are larger than the LRS is configured to allow.
+* When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS SHOULD* accept batches of Statements which contain no attachment Objects.
+* When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS SHOULD* accept batches of Statements which contain only attachment Objects with a populated fileUrl.

 __Note:__ There is no requirement that Statement batches using the mime/multipart format contain attachments.